brmson/label-lookup/README.md

 	./lookup-service.py

-Wait about 5 minutes and then send requests to ``http://localhost:5000/search/<searchedlabel>``, for example ``http://localhost:5000/search/AlbaniaPeople``.
+Wait until a confirmation message shows up and then send requests to ``http://localhost:5000/search/<searchedlabel>``, for example ``http://localhost:5000/search/AlbaniaPeople``.
 It returns a json containing the label and it's wikipedia pageID.